 Teach your child the basics with our progressive football drills that are easily practiced in a small back garden.
 These football drills are specially devised for parents to use when working one to one with their son or daughter.
 They start very simple and get progressively more difficult.
 Ideal for training in your back yard or local park.
 Very little if any football equipment is required.

 The following football drills for kids are more fun related games yet still allow kids to work on their basic soccer skills.
-They are excellent soccer games for kids which bring fun and competition into the training session.
+They are excellent soccer games for kids that bring fun and competition into the training session.

 Fitness for football not only requires a high level of aerobic fitness to enable the player to keep going for 90+ minutes but speed and agility are also vital.
-The following drills aim to improve footballers speed and agility.
+The following drills aim to improve footballer’s speed and agility.